Skip to main content

 Fishing

 Fishing is allowed at the Davis Ponds, Elk Falls Pond and the small streams in the park.
+Access to the ponds is from the Ranch Hand and Visitor Center parking lots.
+There is no public access below the dams on Elk Creek Rd.
 A current Colorado fishing license is required.

-The Davis ponds are stocked with Rainbow Trout each month May through September.
-Limits for rainbow trout are 4 in your bag and 8 in your possession.
+The Davis ponds are stocked with rainbow trout each month May through September.
+Limits for trout are four in your bag and eight in your possession.

-Elk falls Pond is not regularly stocked but does have Brook Trout.
-Limits are 10 in your bag and 10 in possession (8 inches or less).
+Elk Falls Pond is not regularly stocked but does have brook trout.
+Limits are 10 in your bag and 10 in possession, eight inches or less.
+No boating or swimming in the pond.

 We recommend powerbait, salmon eggs or worms!